zhongwm/cable/README.md

 ### Two Execution models

-Two different execution model, eager and connection first.
+Two different execution models, eager and connection first.
-In connection first mode, all connections required are established before doing anything;
+In connection first mode, all connections are being established before doing anything, then actions get executed in a batch;
 The other mode, eager, carries out the tasks promptly one by one.

 ### Resource Safe